PickNikRobotics/beta_moveit_website/_posts/2019-03-01-announcing-the-moveit-2-port.md

 media_link: /assets/images/acutronic_mara.jpg
 redirect_from:
   - /moveit!/ros/2019/03/01/announcing-the-moveit-2-port.html
 description: Exciting news – the MoveIt port to ROS 2.0 has begun!
-We are happy to announce that <a href="https://acutronicrobotics.com/" target="_blank">Acutronic Robotics</a> is partnering with [PickNik](https://picknik.ai/) to sponsor a MoveIt codesprint to begin the port to ROS 2.
+We are happy to announce that Acutronic Robotics is partnering with PickNik to sponsor a MoveIt codesprint to begin the port to ROS 2.
 categories:
 - MoveIt
 - ROS